 [click on image to see a larger one]

 Simulated bee vision:

-Triptych of human vision, UV, and simulated bee vision (left to right, top to bottom):
+Triptych of human vision, UV, simulated bee vision (left to right):

-This Gazania's outer petals reflect strongly UV around 365nm, and there are also highly UV reflecting marks inside around a dark UV center, all invisible to us humans, but all this gets nicely visible, also in simulated bee vision.
+This Gazania's outer petals reflect strongly UV around 372nm, wheras the inner parts are quite darker hence forming UV nectar guides for bees.
+There are also highly UV reflecting marks inside around a dark UV center, all invisible to us humans but clearly visible to bees, and all this gets nicely visible here, also in simulated bee vision.

 Stay tuned, more will follow on that fascinating subject...

 More info on this very interesting field may be found on my site http://www.pbase.com/kds315/uv_photos

 Treasury flower - Gazania rigens in reflected ultraviolet photography and simulated bee vision XXII

 Gepostet von Dr Klaus Schmitt unter 6:11 PM

 Labels: Baader-U, bee vision, Gazania, Gazania rigens, reflected UV, simulated bee vision, UV-Nikkor 105mm, XBV